panva/jose/docs/functions/key_generate_key_pair.generateKeyPair.md

 Generates a private and a public key for a given JWA algorithm identifier.
 This can only generate asymmetric key pairs.
 For symmetric secrets use the `generateSecret` function.

-Note: Under Web Cryptography API runtime the `privateKey` is generated with `extractable` set to `false` by default.
+Note: Under Web Crypto API runtime the `privateKey` is generated with `extractable` set to `false` by default.

 **`example`** Usage